iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 | Strasbourg | 32  | 2001:660:4701:f0a0::/64 | 2001:660:4701:f0bf::/64 |
 {: .table .table-striped}

-You can view currently used IPv6 prefixes on the frontend SSH with this command:
+Selecting an already used prefix may bring to an _“overlaps with routes”_ error while creating the IPv6 over serial interface.
+To see currently used IPv6 prefixes on a site, use this command from its SSH frontend:
 ```bash
 <login>@grenoble:~$ ip -6 route
 ...